 Jimmy's lookout anti-aircraft bunker is located near the airport.

 Brookhill, Roseneath, and Wulguru (Mount Stuart)

 Roseneath and Wulguru have a number of heritage-listed sites, including a former Operations and Signals Bunker.
 Wulguru has a number of heritage-listed sites as well that we need to explore and document in the near future.

 Ross River Anti-aircraft bunkers.
 Located in South Townsville, just south of Ross River.

 Orpheus Island US submarine repair station, Palm Island Group

-Note that some of these locations are located on private property and prior permission is required to access the location.This post is slowly getting updated.
-Ask for more information.
+Note that some of these locations are located on private property, and prior permission is required to access some locations.

-Here's an interactive map of all the WWII Bunkers of the Townsville area.
+Here's an interactive map of the locations of all the WWII Bunkers of the Townsville area: